lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Implicit inputs:

-  ML-DSA     A placeholder for the specific ML-DSA algorithm and
-             parameter set to use, for example, could be "ML-DSA-65".
+  FirstAlg   The first algorithm and parameter set, for example, could be "ML-DSA-65".

-  Trad       A placeholder for the specific traditional algorithm and
-             parameter set to use, for example "RSASSA-PSS" or "Ed25519".
+  SecondAlg  The second algorithm and parameter set, for example "RSASSA-PSS"
+             or "Ed25519".

 Output: